tezos/tezos-mirror/src/tutorial.md

 integers.
 Indeed, in OCaml, the GC reserves one bit to tag integers vs pointers.
 As a result, on 32-bit architectures, integers are represented with 31 bits.

+`Little_endian.int31 : int encoding` (fixed:4) is a ground encoding similar to `int31` except that it's binary representation is little-endian.

 `int32 : int32 encoding` (fixed:4) is a ground encoding for the `int32` type.
 Serialisation through any backend will fail if the integer is not within the range of signed 32-bit integers.
 In binary it has a fixed size of 4 byte.
 In